Daniel-KM/Omeka-S-module-SearchSolr/README.md

-o   Advanced Search adapter for Solr (module for Omeka S)
+Advanced Search adapter for Solr (module for Omeka S)
 =====================================================

 > __New versions of this module and support for Omeka S version 3.0 and above